-Every month the RPS run research advice surgeries in conjunction with PRUK which can be attended in person, by phone or via video conference.
+Every month PRUK work alongside the RPS research team to run research advice surgeries which can be attended in person, by phone or via video conference.
 If you are thinking of applying for funding in 2017 and would like to know the types of funding and support available, these sessions are extremely useful.
 Visit the RPS events page and search for ‘Research Advice Surgeries’ to find the next date available and to book your place.

 2016 RPS conference:

-The session was entitled “Where do you fall into the unlicensed medicines trap?
-The challenges of unlicensed medicines” and was in conjunction with the RPS, the EMULSION team from the University of Sunderland and UKCPA.
+PRUK led a session entitled ‘Where do you fall into the unlicensed medicines trap?
+The challenges of unlicensed medicines’.
+It was ran in conjunction with the RPS and the EMULSION team from the University of Sunderland (Who received funding from PRUK) and UKCPA.

 2016 UKCPA annual conference: